Dyffryn Mymbyr: Dyffryn Mymbyr farm

 Dyffryn Mymbyr is also the location of 'Dyffryn', the farm in Thomas Firbank's best-selling autobiographical novel (first published in 1940) entitled "I bought a mountain".
 In the book he describes life in Dyffryn Mymbyr after he bought the 2400 acre farm in 1931 when he was just 21.
-The farm included the southern slopes of the Glyders, and neither Firbank nor his wife, Esme, whom he married in 1934, had any previous experience of farming.
+The farm included the southern slopes of the Glyders, and neither Firbank nor his wife, Esmé, whom he married in 1934, had any previous experience of farming.
 However, they succeeded in winning the respect of their employees and neighbours, and slowly built up a healthy stock of 3000 sheep.
-The couple later divorced, and Esme (as Esme Kirby: see her obituary) and her husband Peter Kirby went on to be founder members of the Snowdonia Society, the farm acting as home to the society before it moved to Ty Hyll ("The Ugly House").
+The couple later divorced, and Esmé (as Esmé Kirby: see her obituary) and her husband Peter Kirby went on to be founder members of the Snowdonia Society, the farm acting as home to the society before it moved to Tŷ Hyll ("The Ugly House").
 The location of Dyffryn Mymbyr, the farm, dates back to 1350, and the current property is now owned by the National Trust.
-The farmhouse and cottage are now available to rent from the National Trust as holiday cottages, the money raised from their rental helps the National Trust with conservation work.
+The farmhouse and cottage are now available to rent from the National Trust as holiday cottages; the money raised from their rental helps the National Trust with conservation work.

+Evan Roberts

 Dyffryn Mymbyr can lay claim to one of the finest examples of a self-taught botanist, certainly in the UK, if not wider - Evan Roberts (Botanist).
 Evan Roberts lived at Gelli in Capel Curig where he lived and would explore all of Snowdonia, and in doing so compiled an unparalleled knowledge of the plant life in North Wales.
 Although he spent the first 40 years of his life as a quarry worker, he went on to become the colleague of academics.
 He was awarded the honorary degree of M.Sc. of the University of Wales, in 1956, at the same ceremony as the architect Frank Lloyd Wright, and his portrait was painted by Kyffin Williams.

 Geology

 The valley contains the location of an unusual pisolitic ignimbrite.
-Very soon after eruption roughly spherical pilli - droplets of siliceous magma - of similar density to the ignimbrite fell into the still hot and fluid deposit.
+Very soon after eruption roughly spherical pilli – droplets of siliceous magma – of similar density to the ignimbrite fell into the still hot and fluid deposit.
 Later folding of the cooled and solid ignimbrite layer distorted the solidified pilli from spheres into elliptical shapes reflecting the structural changes undergone by the entire rock layer.